Pay-as-you-go cover is most commonly deactivated for the following reasons:

 Reactivating your pay-as-you-go cover

-If your cover is ever deactivated, use this guide to put your cover back in place.
+If your cover has been deactivated due to a lack of shifts, low balance or no SD&P cover, use this guide to put your cover back in place.